acwright/gitquiz/README.md

 Need help?
 Use the cheat sheets I gave you...

 1. Change directory to your desktop.
-2. Create a new project folder and call it whatever you want.
+2. Create a new project folder (not a rails project just an empty folder!) and call it whatever you want.
 3. Change directory into the new folder.
 4. Initialize a new git repository.
 5. Using whatever editor you choose open the folder in your editor and create the following: